Skip to main content

 define booking_viewer: viewer or owner

-Note: Both booking_viewer and booking_adder don't have direct relationship type restrictions.
-This ensures that the relation can only be assigned through the role and not directly.
+Note: both booking_viewer and booking_adder don't have direct relationship type restrictions, which ensures that the relation can only be assigned through the role and not directly.

-Now that your type definitions reflect the roles and permissions governing how bookings can be viewed and added, create relationship tuples to assign roles to users, then check if users have the proper permissions.
+Your type definitions reflects the roles and permissions on how bookings can be viewed/added, so you can create relationship tuples to assign roles to users, then check if users have the proper permissions.

 Create two relationship tuples: